-KEY: USE LOW EST L EVEL INDICA TED FIRS T Level 1: Classroom Support and Student Support Team - may be appropriate when student has no prior incidents and interventions have not been put in place .
-Level 2: Intensive Support St Appropriate Administration - appropriate when supports has put in place in the classroom to address behavior but the beha has continued to negatively affile learning of the students and o Level 3: Short Term be appropriate when supports have been p behavior is escalati offenses). n Suspension - interventions put in place but may and s the Level 4: Request for Long Term Suspension - may be appropriate when student's behavior seriously affects the safety of others in the school.
-INAPPROPRIATE C BEHAV LEVE 1 LEVEL LEVEL 3 LEVI 4 ENFORCEMENT FOR ADVICE Disrespectful Behavior • Making inappropriate gestures using profane or offensive langu • • Using verbal insults or put-dov or giving false information to sch • • • • Indecent Exposure, K to grade 3. • • • Indecent Exposure, grade 4 to 12. • • • • Dress Code Violation · Refer to dress code standards lis ted in Appendix A. • Guidance interventions only Drugs or Controlled Sub (at school, school-sponsored act incidents affecting the safety or community) ivities or when involved in L 1 • Under the influence (see spec cial note at end of matrix). • • • Possessing • • • • Distributing or selling (includes circumstances evincing intent to • • False Activation of a Fire e Alarm • K to grade 4. • • • Fire Department must be notified.
+INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE KEY: USE LOWES T LEVEL INDICATED FII RST Level 1: ClassroomLevel 2: Intensive Supporsupport and Studentand Appropriate AdministSupport Team - may be- may be appropriate whenappropriate when studentsupports have been put irhas no prior incidents andinterventions have notbeen put in place.continued to negatively atthe learning of the studerothers. tration en n place ess or has iffect Level 3: Short-T Suspension - ma appropriate whe interventions an have been put in the behavior is e (repeated offens ay be en d supports n place, but escalating Long T - may when s behavi affects 4: Request for erm Suspension be appropriate student's or seriously the safety of in the school.
+INAPPROPRIATE OR DISRUPTIVE BEHAVIOR LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 MAY REFER TO LAW ENFORCEMENT FOR ADVICE, DIVERSION OR FURTHER ACTION Disrespectful Behavior Using verbal insults or put-downs; lying to, misleading or giving false information to school staff. • • Dress Code Violation Refer to dress code standards listed in Appendix A • Guidance interventions only Drugs or Controlled Substances (at school, school-sponsored activities or when involved in incidents affecting the safety or welfare of the school community) Under the influence (see special note at end of matrix) • • Possessing • • • • • Distributing or selling • • •